pingcap/docs/tidb-lightning/data-import-best-practices.md

 ## Change configuration parameters

 - `region-concurrency`: The concurrency of TiDB Lightning main logical processing.
 During parallel importing, it is recommended to set it to 75% of the CPU cores to prevent resource overload and potential OOM issues.
 - `send-kv-pairs`: The number of Key-Value pairs sent by TiDB Lightning to TiKV in a single request.
 It is recommended to adjust this value based on the formula send-kv-pairs \* row-size < 1 MiB.
-Starting from v7.2.0, this parameter is replaced by `send-kv-size`, and no additional setting is required.
 - `disk-quota`: It is recommended to ensure that the sorting directory space of TiDB Lightning is larger than the size of the data source.
 If you cannot ensure that, you can set `disk-quota` to 80% of the sorting directory space of TiDB Lightning.
 In this way, TiDB Lightning will sort and write data in batches according to the specified `disk-quota`, but note that this approach might result in lower import performance compared to a complete sorting process.
 - `GOMEMLIMIT`: TiDB Lightning is implemented in the Go language.
 Setting `GOMEMLIMIT` to 80% of the instance memory to reduce the probability of OOM caused by the Go GC mechanism.